shawnferry/HOL7712-gitbook/a-simple-sitepp.md

 # Review

 1. We configured puppet:agent on www:
-  1. Set config\/server
+  1. Set config/server
   2. Refresh the service
   3. Enabled the service
   4. Stopped but did not disable the service

 2. Distributed .zshrc from a single manifest.

-3. Created just enough of a private \(lab\) puppet module to server files.
+3. Created just enough of a private (lab) puppet module to server files.

 4. Updated site.pp to copy .zshrc to agents from the lab module.

 5. Noticed that changes in  site.pp affect the agent running on the master and on www.

 6. We introduced two lab specific shell functions:
-  1. `lab_copy <example>` lab\_copy copies files for the next lab and supports tab expansion
+  1. `lab_copy <example>` lab_copy copies files for the next lab and supports tab expansion
-  2. `lab_build`lab\_build builds and installs the custom puppet module we are using to manage our customized files and manifests.
+  2. `lab_build`lab_build builds and installs the custom puppet module we are using to manage our customized files and manifests.